DCRobledo/Full-Stack-Tips/README.md

 * **When to use it?:** Always, let me repeat that: A L W A Y S.
 * **Example given:** Implementation of a docker local deployment for a full stack project (front + back +db)

 ---

+## GitHub Actions
+*yaml*

+> This technology allows you to automatically execute workflows for testing, building, and deploying your code.
+* **When to use it?:** When you want to integrate a CI/CD pipeline.
+* **Example given:** Workflow for testing some backend code, building a docker image and deploying it to a kubernetes k3s cluster s
+---